 Feel Good Fact: Like their orange cousins, the purple sweet potatoes are a good source of fiber and vitamins.
-Additionally they contain anti-inflammatory anthocyanins (notably also present in blueberries 😉 ), which are linked to heart health and improved eyesight, to pick out some of their benefits.
+Additionally they contain anti-inflammatory anthocyanins (notably also present in blueberries 😉 ), which are linked to heart health and improved eyesight.

 Interesting Fact: Purple sweet potatoes made up a large part of the traditional diet of the Okinawa Japanese, whose life expectancy was among the highest in the world, with a lower occurrence of heart disease and certain types of cancer (e.g., breast cancer and prostate cancer).
 For more on the traditional Okinawa diet check out this short, informative video.